Past Simple

 Subjunctives

-The past simple tense can also be used after words like 'wish' to indicate a desire for something that is not currently possessed or to express regret about something in the past.
+The past simple tense can also be used after words like 'wish' to indicate a desire for something that is not currently true, or to express regret about something in the past.
 This usage conveys a hope for something that may be attainable in the future or a longing for something that is not currently possible.
 For example:

 I wish I had more time!